 Domaine de la Mordoree Vineyards, Wines, Winemaking

 Domaine de la Mordoree Reine des Bois is the mainstay of the domaine.
 Produced from a blend of 70% Grenache 10% Mourvedre, 5% Cinsault, 5% Syrah and 5% Vaccarese, the grape source comes from vines that average 60 years of age.
+The terroir is 100% galets.
+The vines are planted in the La Crau vineyard.
 The grapes are 100% destemmed.
-This modern styled wine is aged in a combination of 40% new and used, French oak barrels and vat.
-However, because the wine is so rich, the oak quickly vanishes into the wine.
+This modern styled wine is aged in a combination on average, 25% new French oak barrels and vat.
+It is important to note that the amount of new, French oak barrels used during the aging process has been declining over the years.
+Also, because the wine is so rich, the oak quickly vanishes into the wine.
 The production is 1,500 cases per year.

 Domaine de la Mordoree La Plume du Peintre is not produced every vintage.
 La Plume du Peintre is only made in the very best vintages.
 But as you can see, Mordoree La Plume du Peintre is not made in every great vintage.
 In fact, they have only produced the wine in 2 years so far, 2003 and 2005.
 According to the owner, Fabrice Delmore, the choice not to make the wine in 2007, 2009 or 2010, which are all truly great vintages for Chateauneuf du Pape was because they did not want to reduce the quality of the 2007 Reine des Bois.
 The blend and aging for Mordoree La Plume du Peintre has so far completely changed in each vintage.

 Domaine de la Mordoree Chateauneuf du Pape La Belle Voyageuse made its debut with the 2014 vintage.
 La Belle Voyageuse is essentially the second wine of Mordoree Reine des Bois, so you should expect a jump in quality for the Reine des Bois.
 La Belle Voyageuse however has more Grenache in the wine at close to 90%, with the remainder of the blend coming from Mourvedre, Syrah, Counoise and Vaccarese.
-85% of the wine is aged in stainless steel vats and the remaining 15% of the wine is aged in French oak barrels.
+The terroir is all rocks and stones.
+15% of the wine is aged in stainless steel vats and the remaining 15% of the wine is aged in French oak barrels.
 The wine is intended for early drinking pleasure.

 Serving and Decanting Domaine de la Mordoree with Wine, Food Pairing Tips